From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for ASEP

 \end{theorem}

-Recall that the concept of duality is given in Definition \ref{dualdef}.
-A few remarks are in order. \begin{remark} For $p<q$, both forms of duality are trivial for initial data which is not left-finite, since then $Q_x(\eta)\equiv 0$ and likewise $\tilde Q_x(\eta) \equiv 0$.
+Recall that the concept of duality is given in Definition~\ref {dualdef}.
+A few remarks are in order. \begin{remark} For $p<q$, both forms of duality are trivial for initial data which is not left-finite, since then $Q_x(\eta)\equiv0$ and likewise $\widetilde Q_x(\eta) \equiv0$.
 By working with a height function, rather than $N_x(\eta)$ it is likely possible to extend consideration to left-infinite initial data.
 We do not pursue this here. \end{remark}

-\begin{remark} For the symmetric simple exclusion process ($p=q=1/2$) the duality from Theorem \ref{thm:ASEPdualitytilde} has been known for some time (see \cite{Lig} Chapter 8, Theorem 1.1).
-For $p<q$, the result of Theorem \ref{thm:ASEPdualitytilde} was discovered by Sch\"{u}tz \cite{Schutz} in the late 1990's via a spin chain representation of ASEP (the result was stated for all $a_{x}\equiv 1$, though the proof is easily extended to general $a_{x}$).
-The approach used therein to show duality was computationally based on a $U_q(sl_2)$ symmetry for ASEP \cite{SanSch}.
+\begin{remark} For the symmetric simple exclusion process ($p=q=1/2$), the duality from Theorem~\ref{thmASEPdualitytilde} has been known for some time (see \cite{Lig}, Chapter~8, Theorem 1.1).
+For $p<q$, the result of Theorem~\ref{thmASEPdualitytilde} was discovered by Sch\"{u}tz \cite {Schutz} in the late 1990s via a spin chain representation of ASEP (the result was stated for all $a_{x}\equiv1$, though the proof is easily extended to general $a_{x}$).
+The approach used therein to show duality was computationally based on a $U_q(sl_2)$ symmetry for ASEP \cite {SanSch}.
 Our proof proceeds directly via the Markov dynamics, without any use of, or reference to, the $U_q(sl_2)$.
-Even though in our applications we quickly set $a_x\equiv 1$, it is both useful (in simply the proof) and informative (in showing that duality is weaker than integrability) to prove our result for general $a_x$.
+Even though in our applications we quickly set $a_x\equiv1$, it is both useful (in simply the proof) and informative (in showing that duality is weaker than integrability) to prove our result for general $a_x$.

-The duality of Theorem \ref{thm:ASEPduality} appears to be new.
+The duality of Theorem~\ref{thmASEPduality} appears to be new.
 It does not seem possible to extend it to general $a_x$.
 For instance, when $k=1$, as a function of the process $\eta(t)$, $H(\eta(t),x)$ only changes value when a particle moves across the bond between $x$ and $x+1$.
 This only involves the rate $a_x$.
 On the other hand, as a process of $x(t)$, $H(\eta,x(t))$ changes value when a particle moves across either the bond between $x-1$ and $x$, or the bond between $x$ and $x+1$.
-This involves the rates $a_{x-1}$ and $a_x$.
-Hence the two sides can only match when $a_{x-1}=a_{x}$. \end{remark}
+This involves the rates $a_{x-1}$~and~$a_x$.
+Hence, the two sides can only match when $a_{x-1}=a_{x}$. \end{remark}

-\begin{remark} G\"{a}rtner \cite{G} observed that ASEP respected a microscopic (i.e., particle-level) version of the Hopf-Cole transform (see e.g. the review \cite{CorwinReview}).
-This observation is equivalent to the $k=1$, $a_x\equiv 1$ case of the duality given in Theorem \ref{thm:ASEPduality}.
+\begin{remark} G\"{a}rtner \cite{G} observed that ASEP respected a microscopic (i.e., particle-level) version of the Hopf--Cole transform (see, e.g., the review \cite{CorwinReview}).
+This observation is equivalent to the $k=1$, $a_x\equiv1$ case of the duality given in Theorem~\ref {thmASEPduality}.
 It says that